garcia-nacho/garcia-nacho.github.io/_posts/2019-01-01-CartPole-Under-the-Hood.md

 ### *Artificial* Generation of Agents Able to Solve the CartPole.

 Since the weights are what define an agent, we could say that they represent *"the software of the software"* and the neural network architecture is the *"hardware of the software"*.
-Until this point, we have seen that the different agents loaded with different versions of the *"software"* perform distinctly; therefore, it would be very interesting to expand the number of agents so we could study and maybe rank them.{: style="text-align: justify"}
+Until this point, we have seen that the different agents loaded with different versions of the *"software"* perform distinctly; therefore, it would be very interesting to expand the number of agents so we could study and maybe rank them.
 In this section, I am going to show you an iterative approach able to generate thousands of agents in just a few steps.
 {: style="text-align: justify"}